Not All OCR Solutions Are Created Equal

 Document Variability

 Documents can vary widely in terms of layout, fonts, languages, and formatting.
+OCR on its own struggles to understand documents that aren’t formatted in a very specific way.
 Understanding the types of documents you will be processing helps in customizing the OCR system to handle these variations effectively.

 Preprocessing